Monday, January 4, 2010

 Fingers Still Crossed...

-The Fallen Angels Saga is still under consideration with several of the major publishing houses, but it is hard to remain sane while awaiting my future...I did so much want to write books and not have to go back to a "real guy job" - but we must do what we must do, especially with little ones, and teen ones who eat a lot.
+It is hard to remain sane while awaiting my future...I did so much want to write books and not have to go back to a "real guy job" - but we must do what we must do, especially with little ones, and teen ones who eat a lot.

 For this week, I shall focus on good things happening.